olauncher/olauncher/README.md

 - Add skin/cape management

 ### Minor TODOs
-- Replace Mojang's Hopper service with our own
 - Support demo users (if they have a Microsoft account but no Minecraft profile)
 - Use `version_manifest_v2`